leun2/basic-auth-template/README.md

         7.  **Backend -> Frontend JWT Return**: The backend responds to the frontend with the generated Access Token and Refresh Token (similar response format to standard login).
         8.  **Frontend Processing**: The frontend stores the received tokens and handles the logged-in state.

-* **Naver OAuth Login Flow**:
-    * **Description**: Log in using a Naver account.
-The process is similar to the Google OAuth flow.
-    * **Process**:
-        1.  **Initiate Naver Login from Frontend**: The user clicks the "Naver Login" button.
-The frontend redirects the user to the configured Naver authentication URL (`client_id`, `redirect_uri`, `state`, etc. included).
-        2.  **Naver Authentication and Consent**: The user authenticates with their Naver account and consents to the application accessing information.
-        3.  **Naver Redirect**: After authentication, Naver redirects the user back to the configured `redirect_uri` (your frontend URL), including `code` and `state` values in the URL parameters.
-        4.  **Frontend -> Backend Code Transfer**: The frontend extracts the `code` and `state` values and sends them to the backend's Naver OAuth callback endpoint (e.g., `POST /v1/auth/naver/callback`).
-        5.  **Backend Processing**: The backend uses the received `code` to request user information from the Naver API.
-        6.  **Backend User Handling & JWT Issuance**: Based on the retrieved Naver user information, the backend processes the user and generates Access Token and Refresh Token.
-        7.  **Backend -> Frontend JWT Return**: The backend responds with the generated tokens to the frontend.
-        8.  **Frontend Processing**: The frontend stores the received tokens and handles the logged-in state.

-* **Token Refresh**: `POST /v1/auth/refresh`
-    * **Description**: When the Access Token expires, use the Refresh Token to obtain a new pair of Access Token and Refresh Token.
-This allows maintaining the user's session without requiring re-login.
-    * **Request**: Typically send the Refresh Token in the request body, or potentially in a specific header or cookie.
-The Access Token header might not be required for this specific request as the Access Token might be expired.
-        ```json
-        // Example Request Body (using Refresh Token)
-        {
-          "refreshToken": "[YOUR_REFRESH_TOKEN]"
-        }
-        ```
-    * **Response**: If the Refresh Token is valid, returns an HTTP status code `200 OK` along with a JSON object containing the new Access Token and Refresh Token.
-        ```json
-        {
-          "accessToken": "eyJhbGciOiJIUzI1Ni_new_access...",
-          "refreshToken": "eyJhbGciOiJIUzI1Ni_new_refresh..."
-        }
-        ```
-    * **Error Responses**:
-        * `401 Unauthorized`: If the Refresh Token is invalid or expired.

 * **Logout**: `POST /v1/auth/logout` (or `DELETE /v1/auth/logout`)
     * **Description**: Terminates the current user session and invalidates server-side tokens (Access Token, Refresh Token, etc.) associated with the user.
 Client-side stored tokens should also be removed.
     * **Request**: Send the request with a valid Access Token included in the `Authorization: Bearer [YOUR_ACCESS_TOKEN]` header.